PauseAI/pauseai-website/src/posts/faq.md

 It seems likely that most next AI models won't be as well.
 But if we keep building more and more powerful AI systems, eventually we will reach a point where one will become an existential threat.

+### Can a Pause backfire and make things worse?

+We've addressed these concerns in [this article](/mitigating-pause-failures).

 ### Who is paying you?

 We have not received significant funding so far.